 Enter your course outcomes:

-A chest radiograph is obtained (figure 1).
+A chest radiograph is obtained (Fig. 1).

 Based on the x-ray and information provided, what is the most likely diagnosis?